Skip to content

 Databases

-Each WordPress VIP Platform environment is supported by a unique database running MariaDB 10.3.x.
+Each VIP Platform WordPress environment is supported by a unique database.
 Unique databases per-environment allows testing to be performed on non-production environments without impacting the production environment.

 Note